robhasacamera/CrystalButtonKit/README.md

 3. Customizations specific for Mac and Catalyst.
 4. Extracting some other useful views into their own packages.
 5. Add tap expansion and allow visually smaller button sizes

-## TODO List

-1. ~~Add Snapshot tests for CUIButton~~
-2. ~~Update Sample app for new package name~~
-3. ~~Add CUIButtons to sample app~~
-4. ~~Create documention file for overall package~~
-5. Move utility views, classes and extensions to their own packages
+6. Move utility views, classes and extensions to their own packages:
   - SFSymbol into CrystalSFKit
   - ChildSizeReader, CloseButton, CUIView, & View_Extension in CrystalViewKit
   - Move CGFloat_Extension into CrystalViewKit or CrystralConstKit
-6. ~~Get github workflows working~~
-7. ~~Update CUIExpandableButton repo to point to this repo~~
-8. Update repo permissions to require pull requests for main branch.
+7. Update repo permissions to require pull requests for main branch.
-9. Update Swift Package Repos and List to point to this package instead.
+8. Update Swift Package Repos and List to point to this package instead.